Shawn Sawyer: Senior career

 At the 2004 Cup of Russia, Sawyer's first senior international event, he placed just off the podium.
 He placed ninth at the 2004 NHK Trophy.
 At nationals, he won the bronze medal, earning him a trip to the 2005 Four Continents.
 His podium finish did not earn him a spot to Worlds because Canada had only two spots to the 2005 World Championships.

 In the 2005-2006 season, the Olympic season, Sawyer placed in the middle of the fields in his two Grand Prix events.
 But he held on to the bronze position at Nationals, earning him a spot to the Olympics and to Worlds.
 He placed 12th at the Olympics and 21st at Worlds, held in Calgary.

 In the 2006-2007 season, Sawyer placed just off the podium at the Skate Canada competition.
 Sawyer then placed 8th at the Grand Prix event in Paris.
 At Nationals, he was ahead after the short program, but a charismatic comeback performance by Emanuel Sandhu pushed Sawyer down to 4th, depriving him of a spot to Four Continents and Worlds.

 In the 2007-2008 season, Sawyer placed 7th at his first event, the 2007 Cup of China.
 At his second event, the 2007 NHK Trophy, he placed 9th.
 At the 2008 Canadian Championships, he won his third bronze medal at that competition.
 This earned him a trip to the 2008 Four Continents, where he placed 9th.

 The 2008-2009 season started off with two back to back competitions for Sawyer.
 He opened the season at 2008 Skate America where he placed fifth and then continued to 2008 Skate Canada International where he again placed fifth.
 Even though his overall placement was fifth, he did win the free skate with a score of 142.36.

 In 2009-2010, Sawyer was awarded the silver medal at Skate America, but placed fourth at Canadian Nationals, narrowly missing a trip to the 2010 Olympic Games by two spots.

 In 2010-2011, he won the silver at the 2011 Canadian Championships and was named to the team for the World Championships.
 After the Japan earthquake, the event was postponed by a month and now coincided with his commitment to Stars on Ice.
 Sawyer decided to withdraw from the World Championships and was replaced by Kevin Reynolds.
 He decided to end his competitive career.
 He continued to perform in ice shows, such as Art on Ice.

 Signature moves

-Sawyer is well known for his spins and his spiral positions, which show great flexibility.
-Sawyer is one of few male skaters to perform spirals in their programs, because under Code of Points, men do not get any credit for spiral sequences.
-Sawyer's arabesque, I and Y positions in spins and spirals are his trademark moves.
+Sawyer was well known for his spins and his spiral positions, which show great flexibility.
+Sawyer was one of few male skaters to perform spirals in their programs, because men did not receive any credit for spiral sequences.
+Sawyer's arabesque, I and Y positions in spins and spirals were his trademark moves.